What Is a Push Notification? How Do They Boost Engagement?

 Increase Customer Engagement

 With mobile apps, engagement is the key.
 This means from the moment you’re downloaded, kick off with a great first impression and then continue to provide beneficial, engaging messaging that your users won’t want to go without.
 This can be more difficult with some users than others; Apple phones, for example, only send push notifications if users opt in from the beginning.
-However, this may be set to change soon, with the iOS 12 offering provisional notifications, possibly in a move towards an opt-out model like Android has.
+To make the most of a bad situation, take a look at our blog post on best practices for sending a pre-permission notification to warm users up to the idea of opting-in.

 Meanwhile, do what you can to demonstrate your value as an app.
 Offer a stellar splash page, the window that pops up when a user first opens your app.
-Interactive features such as a tour or a beginner’s tutorial might pique their interest enough to opt-in to notifications, as will promotional codes or discounts.
+Interactive features such as a tour of your app, and an easy, intuitive onboarding process will give a good first impression.
+Then, you can always sweeten the deal for new users by offering limited-time promotional codes or discounts.

-Continue to build a good rapport by sending personalized notifications that complement and build on users’ interests and past interactions.
-Device-side data provides a wealth of metrics – including information from calendars, ecommerce purchases, social media profiles, and more – that you can leverage to offer targeted notifications for user retention.
+Continue to build a good rapport by sending personalized notifications that complement users’ interests and past interactions.
+Device-side data provides a wealth of metrics – including information from calendars, ecommerce purchases, social media profiles, and more.
+You can leverage these to offer targeted notifications for user retention.

 How Do I Get Started With Push Notifications?